oggy83/SpaceSweeper/docs/SpaceSweeper.en.md

 and after that make again in sv directory.

 ### 5. Start backend server
+Server program is placed at sv/ssv.
+First you have to make data directories in sv/datadir by "ruby mkdir.rb" in the directory.
-Server program is placed at sv/ssv, and you'll start it with these command line options:
+Then you'll start it with these command line options:

 ~~~
 ./ssv realtime database --maxcon=10